 Interest rate risk is the risk that changes in interest rates will adversely affect the fair value of an investment.
 The operating funds of the University are managed against the expected cash requirements of these funds.
 The University projects its cash requirements and arranges investment maturities accordingly.
 Special attention is given to the interest rate environment in times of economic growth or downturns.
 The table below reflects the operation of this process.
 Endowment funds have a much longer outlook and are invested by professional managers against an index as provided in the University's investment guidelines.
-The following table summarizes the maturities as of June 30, 2005 (dollars in thousands):
+For the University, the following table summarizes the maturities as of June 30, 2006 and 2005 (dollars in thousands):